Yash170220/Crush_My_Course/README.md

 - Interactive dashboard.
 - Alexis AI Assistant
   - Our AI analyzes your academic history to provide personalized recommendations and instant query support.
+- Smart assistant is built using a full RAG pipeline (ChromaDB + HuggingFace embeddings + Groq’s LLaMA 3.1) with a FastAPI backend, delivering real-time, personalized answers from course data

 ## 🛠️ Local Development Setup